sonic-net/sonic-mgmt/sdn_tests/testplans/Stress_Latency_Test_Plan.md

 The robustness is validated through the following methods

--   Monitoring the CPU load for the gNMI server
 -   Validation for the any unwanted process termination during the test
 -   Monitoring the memory usage of the system during the test
 -   Validate that the responses are received in the client from the gNMI server.